 You can see examples of Troy, NY in Martin Scorcese's film adaptation of Edith Wharton's Pulitzer Prize winning novel 'The Age of Innocence' (1993), starring Daniel Day Lewis, Michelle Pfieffer, and Winona Ryder.
 Set in the Gilded Age, only Troy's historic River Street corridor could stand in for 19th century Manhattan's famed Wall Street.
 The law office seen in the movie is the historic Rice Building in Troy.
 First and River Streets' Washington Park stands in for Gramercy Park in Manhattan.
 Other sites in the movie feature buildings located at two of our local academic institutions, Rensselaer Polytechnic Institute and the Russell Sage College.

 The film adaptation of 'Ironweed', the 1983 Pulitzer Prize winning novel written by Albany native, William Kennedy, was also set in the Capital Region, with the opening scene shot at the corners of Congress and River streets in Troy.
 The interior of the Troy Public Library and the former El Dorado Hotel on 4th Street are also featured in the film.

-More recently, both major & independent film and television productions have selected Troy for it’s historic architecture and beautifully maintained downtown.
+More recently, both major and independent film and television productions have selected Troy for it's historic architecture and beautifully maintained downtown.

 HBO's 'The Gilded Age' (2022), created, written and produced by Julian Fellows (Downton Abbey) transformed Troy's Monument Square as a stand in for 1880s New York City.
 Troy's historic Washington Park and the Troy Savings Bank Music Hall also were utilized for indoor and outdoor scenes.
 The television series is scheduled to premiere in January 2022.